Blopez811/alamo-tools/README.md

   ## Contributing
     This application was a collaborative effort from Alex Cooney, Matt Luna, and Rio Costanzo, and Benicio Lopez

+  ## Technologies
+    The technologies used for this application were as followed:
+    MongoDB, Express, React, Node.js, GraphQl, JSONwebtoken, Apollo, Heroku

   ## Questions